bartekdbc/personal-homepage/README.md

 The repositories are fetched from the GitHub API and they are sorted by creation date.
 The website has a theme switcher which changes site's color theme from light to dark.
 Moreover, the theme color is saved in a local storage.

-At the bottom of the page there are isted all the communication channels through which you can contact me.
+At the bottom of the page there are listed all the communication channels through which you can contact me.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).